ustcnewly/simple_Bayesian_optimization/README.md

 **Run:**

-* 'demo_test_bayes_opt.py' is used to test how fast bayes optimization can locate the optimal parameter.
+* 'demo_test_bayes_opt.py' is used to simulate how fast bayes optimization can locate the optimal parameter given all the results under all the parameter settings.

 * 'demo_test_bayes_opt.py' is used to recommend the next parameter to try, given a history of parameter-performance pairs.

+* 'demo_run_bayes_opt.py' is used to automatically tune the hyper-parameters given the initial results under at least 2 parameter settings.
+Replace the function in simulate_func.py with your own, in which the input are hyper-parameters and the output is performance.

 **Note:**

 * you can try tuning the hyper parameters for Gaussian process and Bayesian optimization in the function 'bo.maximize(init_points=0, n_iter=0)'.

+* you can try different initial hyper-parameters.